zhangyazhong/verdictdb/README.md

 #### Configurations for Impala

-Please decide about the values of the following configs in `configs/impala.conf`:
+Please replace the the values of the following configs in the `configs/impala.conf` file, if needed:

 |Config         |Default Value  |Description                                        |
 |------         |-------------  |-----------                                        |